Understanding SR-22 insurance in Arkansas

 Average SR-22 insurance cost in Arkansas by violation

-For example, an SR-22 may be required for a DUI or driving without insurance.
-The rate increase will be based on the infraction, not the SR-22 itself.
+For example, you may need an SR-22 if you get a DUI or drive without insurance.
+The increase in your car insurance rate will depend on the violation, not the SR-22 itself.

-This table shows the average rates for violations requiring an SR-22.
-As you can see, rates vary significantly based on violation.
+This table shows the average costs for violations that require an SR-22.
+The rates vary based on the type of violation.

-SR22 with 1 DUI | $3,788 |
+SR22 with 1 DUI$3,788

 SR-22 insurance cost by company for a first DUI